Radial Duality Part II: Applications and Algorithms: Radial Algorithms for Nonconcave Maximization

-where $f$ is an upper semicontinuous, concave function with $f(0)>0$ and $r(x)$ is an added (or rather subtracted since we are maximizing) regularization term.
-Many sparsity inducing regularization penalties decompose as a sum over the $x$'s coordinates $r(x) = \sum_{i=1}^n \sigma(x_i)$ for some simple nonconvex function $\sigma:\RR\rightarrow\RR$.
-For example, $\ell_q$-regularization sets $\sigma(t)= \lambda|t|^q$ for some $0<q<1$, bridging the gap between $\ell_0$ and $\ell_1$-regularization, and smoothly clipped absolute deviation (SCAD) regularization~\cite{Fan2001} sets

-for some constants $a>2$ and $\lambda>0$.
-Many more regularizers are of this form, like MCP~\cite{Zhang2010} and firm thresholding~\cite{Gao1997}.
-See~\cite{Wen2018} for a survey of numerous other important nonconvex regularization formulations and their usage in practice.
+{\it Nonconvex Regularization.} Many optimization tasks take the additive composite form $ \max_{y\in\varSpace} f(x) - r(x) $ where $f$ is an upper semicontinuous, concave function with $f(0)>0$ and $r(x)$ is an added (or rather subtracted since we are maximizing) regularization term.
+Many sparsity-inducing regularization penalties decompose as a sum over the $x$'s coordinates $r(x) = \sum_{i=1}^n \sigma(x_i)$ for some simple nonconvex function $\sigma:\RR\rightarrow\RR$.
+For example, $\ell_q$-regularization sets $\sigma(t)= \lambda|t|^q$ for some $0<q<1$, bridging the gap between $\ell_0$ and $\ell_1$-regularization.
+Many more regularizers are of this form, like SCAD regularization~\cite{Fan2001}, MCP~\cite{Zhang2010}, and firm thresholding~\cite{Gao1997}.
+See~\cite{Wen2018} for a wide survey.

 These regularizers are all continuous and have $r(y/v)$ nonincreasing in $v$.
 These two simple properties suffice to guarantee subtracting $r$ from $f$ will not break its upper radiality since